sandbox2me/cartogram/src/scripts/fnt_to_json_readme.md

 What?
 ----

 Signed distance fields help text look better.
-Picasso provides a mechanism to make text look better.
+Cartogram provides a mechanism to make text look better.
 You can provide a font and using a couple tools we can optimize the rendering for a webgl scene.